ETHIOPIA – The South

 Standard of living for Gambela as of 2005: 44% of the inhabitants fall into the lowest wealth quintile; adult literacy for men is 57.5% and for women 22.8%; and the regional infant mortality rate is 92 infant deaths per 1,000 live births, which is greater than the nationwide average of 77; at least half of these deaths occurred in the infants’ first month of life.

-There are a number of refugee camps located in Gambela region housing around 268,000 refugees from South Sudan in August 2016.
-From August 2016 to August 2018, the numbers increased from 268,000 to 402,000 refugees, almost equaling the native population of Gambela Region.
+There are several refugee camps located in the Gambela region housing around 268,000 refugees from South Sudan in August 2016.
+From August 2016 to August 2018, the numbers increased from 268,000 to 402,000 refugees, almost equaling the native population of the Gambela Region.

 Economy: Coffee.
 Trypanosomiasis was a major problem in cattle for this region.
 There was an epidemic of this disease in the area during 1970.
 Major oil resources.